Carolyn Goodman

-Carolyn Goodman (née Goldmark) is an American politician who has served as mayor of Las Vegas, Nevada, since 2011.
+Carolyn Goodman (née Goldmark; born March 25, 1939) is an American politician who served as mayor of Las Vegas, Nevada, from 2011 until 2024.
 She is the second female mayor of Las Vegas and is married to former mayor and attorney Oscar Goodman.
 She is the founder, president and trustee emerita of The Meadows School.

 Education

 Born in New York City in 1939 to a Jewish family, Goodman attended the Brearley School, then earned a bachelor's degree in anthropology from Bryn Mawr College in 1961.
 She and Oscar Goodman moved to Las Vegas from Philadelphia in 1964.
 She graduated from the University of Nevada, Las Vegas in 1973 with a master's degree in counseling.